yejy53/EP-BEV/README.md

 ![method](method.png)

 ## News
+- Uploaded the training and testing code of the CVACT dataset
-- 2024/08, source code of BEV transformation is released（CVACT/CVUSA）.
+- Source code of BEV transformation is released（CVACT/CVUSA）.

 ## Installation
 Clone this repo to a local folder: